 United States Foreign Service Officers are members of the United States Foreign Service, along with Foreign Service Nationals and Specialists.
-They serve in over 165 countries throughout the world, carrying out foreign policy and helping to maintain diplomatic relations.
+They serve in countries throughout the world, carrying out foreign policy and helping to maintain diplomatic relations.

 - Between 20 and 59 years old on the date of examination.
 Appointment to the Foreign Service must take place before the candidate's 60th birthday

 - Available for worldwide assignment, including Washington, D.C.

 An Overview of the Foreign Service Officer Application Process

 Here is a look at the process of applying to become a Foreign Service Officer.